Our 10 days driving from Casablanca to Tangier were a truly magical experience.

-- We love to visit historical sites but we also made a stop to Morocco Mall, which is the second-largest shopping centre in Africa.
+- We love to visit historical sites but we also made a stop at Morocco Mall, which is the second-largest shopping center in Africa.
 It has an aquarium, just like we found in the Dubai Mall, a bit smaller of course.
 The mall sits right in front of the ocean, so you can enjoy lunch with a view!

 - We drove inside part of the Old Medina, we weren’t in the mood to start shopping in Casablanca and decided to head out to our next destination.

 Where did was stay?
 Hôtel Les Saisons.
-We had 2 spacious room, free parking, breakfast included and a delicious restaurant next door for our dinners.
+We had 2 spacious rooms, free parking, breakfast included, and a delicious restaurant next door for our dinners.
 The staff was friendly and the prices were reasonable!

-Honestly I had read bad reviews about Marrakech and wasn’t sure till the last minute if we should head in that direction.
-Lesson learned, everyone’s opinion is subjective so what others may not like you might love.
+Honestly, I had read bad reviews about Marrakech and wasn’t sure till the last minute if we should head in that direction.
+Lesson learned: everyone’s opinion is subjective!
+What others may not like you might love!
 For us Marrakech was lovely!
 It embraced what I was expecting to see in Morocco.
-Casablanca felt so much more European, instead Marrakech had more of an African/Arabic feel to it, which I adored!
+Casablanca felt so much more European, instead, Marrakech had more of an African/Arabic feel to it, which I adored!